dhurlburtusa/shortcuts/storybook/storybook-notes.md

 Storybook supports many different frontend view layers with more coming!
 React, Vue, Angular, Mithril, Marko, HTML, Svelte, Meteor, and Ember are currently supported.

+## Writing Stories

+A Storybook is a collection of stories.
+Each story represents a single visual state of a component.

+> Technically, a story is a function that returns something that can be rendered
+> to screen.